30 Healthy Lifestyle Habits to Adopt Every Day

 Day 11: Plan Your Meals for the Week

 Trying to decide what you're going to eat in the morning while you're rushing to get out the door is a recipe for diet disaster.
 Take 10 minutes tonight to plan out all your breakfasts for the week.
-Having a weekly nutrition plan will exponentially increase your likelihood of following through and eating breakfast every morning.
+Having a weekly nutrition plan will increase your likelihood of following through and eating breakfast every morning.
+(The 30-Day Meal Prep Challenge covers all the basics.)

 Day 12: Continue to Challenge Your Body

-If you can easily finish the maximum number of reps for the prescribed amount of sets, increase the resistance by approximately 2.5-5 pounds for upper-body exercises and 5-10 pounds for lower-body exercises.
+If you can easily finish the maximum number of reps for the prescribed amount of sets, increase the resistance by approximately 2.5 to 5 pounds for upper-body exercises and 5 to 10 pounds for lower-body exercises.
+(That's just one way to get out of a workout rut.)

-"Fall backs" are exercise and diet options that you can fall back on if life gets in the way of your plan.
+"Fallbacks" are exercise and diet options that you can fall back on if life gets in the way of your plan.
 Nutritionally, this may mean having a stash of Larabars in your car or desk drawer so you always have a healthy food option.
-Take a little time today to identify three fall backs (diet or exercise) that you can use if your day doesn't go as planned.
+When it comes to your workout routine, you may find that an a.m. workout can prevent a crazy workday or p.m. slump from convincing you to skip the gym.
+Take a little time today to identify three fallbacks (diet or exercise) that you can use if your day doesn't go as planned.

 Day 14: Embrace Strength Training

 Pistachios have two main advantages over any other nuts.
 First, you get to eat more pistachios per ounce than any other nut.
 One ounce of pistachios is about 40 nuts, while one ounce of almonds is only about 22 nuts.
 Second, it takes a lot longer to eat one ounce of pistachios, thanks to their shells.
-This longer snacking time means you'll eat slower and feel fuller faster.
+This longer snacking time means you'll eat more slowly and feel full for a longer time.

 Day 16: Reminder: Big Weights Do Not Mean Big Muscles

 Contrary to what many women think (and what some misguided fitness professionals will tell you), lifting weights will not make you "big and bulky."
 Women lack the testosterone levels necessary to achieve a significant amount of muscle gain.
-The truth is that lifting weights will help you get leaner and increase your bone density, which is critical for the prevention of osteoporosis—a disease affecting 44 million Americans, 80 percent of which are women.
+The truth is that lifting weights will help you get leaner and will increase your bone density, which is critical for the prevention of osteoporosis—a disease affecting 44 million Americans, 80 percent of whom are women.
+(See: 5 Reasons Lifting Heavy Weights Won't Make You Bulk Up)

 Day 17: Have Vegetables at Breakfast